Sparrow Youth Leadership Course

-Indigenous youth aged 14 – 18 years of age are welcome to enrol in Sparrow Leaders.
+Youth aged 13-18 years of age are welcome to enrol in Sparrow Advanced Leaders.

 Fireside’s Sparrow Leadership courses are a 2019 pilot project bringing Indigenous together to participate in a unique outdoor leadership and cultural training course.
 Sparrow incorporates STEM learning, environmental education, outdoor adventure, leadership training, cultural and experiential based learning to helping our students become even more self propelled.

 Sparrow Sisters (June 29-July 19, 2019) welcomes young Indigenous women to develop their leadership skills and enjoy the beautiful B.C. wilderness, including stops in Hope, Galiano Island, Gambier Island, the Sunshine Coast and in Vancouver at UBC.
 Please note the Sparrow Sisters course is fully booked at this time but we are accepting names for our waiting list.